-- (17) Indemnity and fidelity bonds; - (18) Fees for participating in U.S. Government sponsored activities, other than trade fairs, shows, and exhibits; - (19) Business cards: - (20) Seasonal greeting cards; - (21) Subscriptions to non-trade related publications; - (22) Credit card fees; - (23) Refreshments, or related equipment, for office staff; - (24) Insurance on household goods and personal effects, including privately-owned automobiles, whether overseas or stored in the U.S., belonging to U.S. citizen employees; - (25) Home office domestic administrative expenses, including communication costs; - (26) Payment of U.S. or foreign employee's or contractor's share of personal taxes, except as legally required in a foreign country; - (27) Wireless phone equipment, equipment repair, insurance, and other related charges; - (28) STRE expenses incurred in the - (29) Night club entertainment, cover charges, personal gifts, or tickets to theatrical or sporting events; or - (30) Functions (including receptions and meals at Cooperator staff conferences) at which target groups, such as members of the overseas trade, opinion leaders, foreign government officials, and other similar groups, are not present. - (b) The Deputy Administrator may determine, at the Deputy Administrator's discretion, whether any cost not expressly listed in this section will be reimbursed. - (c) FAS will reimburse for expenses incurred up to 30 calendar days beyond the conclusion of the marketing plan year.
+- (14) Any arrangement which has the effect of reducing the selling price of an agricultural commodity; - (15) Goods and services and salaries of third party personnel; - (16) Membership fees in clubs and social organizations; - (17) Indemnity and fidelity bonds; - (18) Fees for participating in U.S. Government sponsored activities, other than trade fairs, shows, and exhibits: - (19) Business cards; - (20) Seasonal greeting cards; - (21) Subscriptions to non-trade related publications; - (22) Credit card fees; - (23) Refreshments, or related equipment, for office staff; - (24) Insurance on household goods and personal effects, including privately-owned automobiles, whether overseas or stored in the U.S., belonging to U.S. citizen employees; - (25) Home office domestic administrative expenses, including communication costs; - (26) Payment of U.S. or foreign employee's or contractor's share of personal taxes, except as legally required in a foreign country; - (27) Wireless phone equipment, equipment repair, insurance, and other related charges: - (28) STRE expenses incurred in the U.S: - (29) Entertainment, e.g., amusements, diversions, cover charges, personal gifts, or tickets to theatrical or sporting events; - (30) Functions (including receptions and meals at Cooperator staff conferences) at which target groups, such as members of the overseas trade, opinion leaders, foreign government officials, and other similar groups, are not present; or - (31) Promotions directed at consumers purchasing in their individual capacity. - (b) The Deputy Administrator may determine, at the Deputy Administrator's discretion, whether any cost not expressly listed in this section will be reimbursed. - (c) FAS will reimburse for expenses incurred up to 30 calendar days beyond the conclusion of the marketing plan year.

-§ 1550.56 How are Cooperators reimbursed?
+§1484.56 How are Cooperators reimbursed?

 - (a) A format for reimbursement claims is available from the Director, Marketing Operations Staff, FAS, USDA.
-Claims for reimbursement shall contain at least the following information:

-- (1) Activity code:

-- (2) Country code;

-- (3) Cost category;

-- (4) Amount to be reimbursed or credited;

-- (5) If applicable, any reduction in the amount of reimbursement claimed to offset FAS demand for refund of amounts previously reimbursed, and reference to the relevant Compliance Report; and

-- (6) If applicable, any amount previously claimed that has not been reimbursed.

-(b) All claims for reimbursement shall be submitted by the Cooperator's U.S. office to the Director, Marketing Operations Staff, FAS, USDA.

-(c) FAS will not reimburse claims submitted later than 6 months after the end of a marketing plan year.

-- (d) If FAS overpays a reimbursement claim, the Cooperator shall repay FAS within 30 days the amount of the overpayment either by submitting a check payable to FAS or by offsetting its next reimbursement claim. - (e) If a Cooperator receives a reimbursement or offsets an advanced payment which is later disallowed, the Cooperator shall within 30 days of such disallowance repay FAS the amount owed either by submitting a check payable to FAS or by offsetting its next reimbursement claim. - (f) The Cooperator shall report any actions having a bearing on the propriety of any claims for reimbursement to the Attache/ Counselor and its U.S. office shall report such actions in writing to the Division Director(s).
+Claims for reimbursement shall contain at least the following information: - (1) Activity code; - (2) Country code; - (3) Cost category; - (4) Amount to be reimbursed or credited: - (5) If applicable, any reduction in the amount of reimbursement claimed to offset FAS demand for refund of amounts previously reimbursed, and reference to the relevant Compliance Report; and - (6) If applicable, any amount previously claimed that has not been reimbursed. - (b) All claims for reimbursement shall be submitted by the Cooperator's U.S. office to the Director, Marketing Operations Staff, FAS, USDA. - (c) FAS will not reimburse claims submitted later than 6 months after the end of a marketing plan year. - (d) If FAS overpays a reimbursement claim, the Cooperator shall repay FAS within 30 days the amount of the overpayment either by submitting a check payable to FAS or by offsetting its next reimbursement claim. - (e) If a Cooperator receives a reimbursement or offsets an advanced payment which is later disallowed, the Cooperator shall within 30 days of such disallowance repay FAS the amount owed either by submitting a check payable to FAS or by offsetting its next reimbursement claim. - (f) The Cooperator shall report any actions having a bearing on the propriety of any claims for reimbursement to the Attache/Counselor and its U.S. office shall report such actions in writing to the Division Director(s).

-§ 1550.57 Will FAS make advance payments to a Cooperator?
+§ 1484.57 Will FAS make advance payments to a Cooperator?